symfony/symfony-docs/guides/en/Forms.markdown

 Forms
 =====

-In the last part you learnt a lot about data validation.
-Data validation is hardly useful though if no-one provides you with data.
 Symfony 2.0 features a sophisticated Form component that allows you to easily create mighty HTML forms.

 Creating Forms
 --------------